13.4. Disabling User Private Groups

 13.4.1.
 Creating a User without a User Private Group

-ipa user-addcommand.
+--noprivateoption to the ipa user-add command.
 Note that for the command to succeed, you must specify a custom private group.
 See Section 13.4.3, “Adding a User with User Private Groups Disabled”.

 13.4.2.
 Disabling User Private Groups Globally for All Users

 - IdM uses the Directory Server Managed Entries Plug-in to manage user private groups.
 List the instances of the plug-in:

 - To ensure IdM does not create user private groups, disable the plug-in instance responsible for managing user private groups: